magento/pwa-studio/packages/pwa-devdocs/src/technologies/upward/index.md

 An UPWARD server itself is not a cache, but it must serve static resources from [edge servers][] when possible.
-It should not require many resources that cannot be [cached and reused when offline][].
+This supports the need for content that a PWA can [cache and reuse when offline][].

 ---